souzafcharles/Java-Spring-React-Fullstack/README.md

 ***
 ### 10. Exception Handling for `findById` Method:
 #### 10.1 **NEW CLASS:** `services.exceptions.ResourceNotFoundException` (Custom Exception)`:
+- This section introduces the implementation of custom exception handling for the `findById` method in the FoodService class, introducing custom exceptions and centralized error handling mechanisms.
 - Create a custom exception named `ResourceNotFoundException`, extending `RuntimeException`;
 - Constructor takes an `Object id` as a parameter to provide a specific resource ID in the error message;
 - Provide a detailed message when an exception occurs: `"Resource Not Found!
 ID: [id]"`.